nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### A2Pay - Attestation to pay

 The A2Pay (Attestation to Pay) serves as a key component for identifying the wallet holder’s Payment Service Provider (PSP) and the specific account to which the attestation is linked.
-Beyond merely associating the holder with their PSP and account, the A2Pay can also specify a `payment-product` — the network or system used to process the payment- along with the additional properties, which can be utilized by relying parties, such as merchants, to initiate and process payment transactions seamlessly.
+Beyond merely associating the holder with their ASPSP and account, the A2Pay can also specify a `payment-product` — the network or system used to process the payment- along with the additional properties, which can be utilized by relying parties, such as merchants, to initiate and process payment transactions seamlessly.

 The structure and detailed specifications of the A2Pay are defined in the JSON schema file [a2pay-schema.json](a2pay-schema.json), which outlines all required attributes and their formats.
 This schema ensures interoperability and standardization of the attestation across different implementations and use cases.